-The Organization for Economic Co-operation and Development is advising condemning attempts by countries to impose carbon tariffs on certain imported goods, a program the Liberal Green Shift Plan would promote, says the National Post in an article today.
-The view is based on a draft copy of a briefing released Sept.
-10 and obtained by the National Post.
+The Organization for Economic Co-operation and Development is advising condemning attempts by countries to impose carbon tariffs on certain imported goods, a program the Liberal Green Shift Plan would promote, says the

 "The Liberal environmental platform adds there should be no risk to Canada's trading relationship with the United States because it is expected that the next U. S. president, whether Republican or Democratic, will pursue a policy that prices carbon.